rdkcentral/rdkservices/SystemServices/doc/SystemPlugin.md

 <a name="method.getWakeupReason"></a>
 ## *getWakeupReason <sup>method</sup>*

-Returns the reason for the device coming out of deep sleep.
+(Version 2) Returns the reason for the device coming out of deep sleep.

 ### Parameters